Ehteshamulhaque123/economic-demographic-trend-rag/README.md

 This project uses GitHub Actions for CI/CD.
 The pipeline:

 1. Builds and tests the application on every push to main and pull request
-2. Deploys to Vercel on successful merge to main branch
+2. Deploys to GitHub Pages on successful merge to main branch

-### Setup for Deployment
+### Deployment Options

+#### GitHub Pages Deployment

+The application is configured to deploy to GitHub Pages automatically:

+1. The workflow automatically builds and deploys the static version of the app
+2. You can access the deployed application at: https://ehteshamulhaque123.github.io/economic-demographic-trend-rag/

+The workflow file is located at `.github/workflows/deploy-github-pages.yml`

+#### Vercel Deployment (Alternative)

 To enable automatic deployment to Vercel: